-Aurora House moved into our newly renovated site at Kennington Park in February 2017.
-At this new site Aurora House has now expanded to full capacity, meaning we now offer 56 places for children with autism in Reception, Key Stage One and Two pupils with autism, who are working at academic levels which are below national expectations for their age.
+Our Autism Centre moved into our newly renovated site at Kennington Park in February 2017.
+The new site has now expanded to full capacity, meaning we now offer 56 places for children with autism in Reception, Key Stage One and Two pupils with autism, who are working at academic levels which are below national expectations for their age.

 Our values and ethos:

 -To provide a primary education of the highest quality through rich and varied learning experiences.

 -To have high expectations and achievement for all children at the heart of the school ethos.

 -To deliver highly effective teaching which ensures that pupils make outstanding progress, and equips them appropriately for the future.